PTB-MR/mrpro/docs/source/user_guide.rst

 Reading in raw data
 -------------------
-Reading in raw data from a MRD file works by creating a `mrpro.data.KData` object and using the class method `~mrpro.data.KData.from_file`.
+Reading in raw data from a MRD file works by creating a `mr2.data.KData` object and using the class method `~mr2.data.KData.from_file`.
-`~mrpro.data.KData` contains the raw k-space data, the header information obtained from the MRD file and the k-space trajectory.
+`~mr2.data.KData` contains the raw k-space data, the header information obtained from the MRD file and the k-space trajectory.
-To ensure the trajectory is calculated correctly, a `~mrpro.data.traj_calculators.KTrajectoryCalculator` needs to be provided.
+To ensure the trajectory is calculated correctly, a `~mr2.data.traj_calculators.KTrajectoryCalculator` needs to be provided.
-The trajectory can either be calculated based on MRpro functionality (e.g. for a 2D radial sampling scheme), read out from MRD or calculated from a `pulseq <http://pulseq.github.io/>`_ file.
-See `~mrpro.data.traj_calculators` for available trajectory calculators and :doc:`_notebooks/comparison_trajectory_calculators` for an example.
+The trajectory can either be calculated based on mrtwo functionality (e.g. for a 2D radial sampling scheme), read out from MRD or calculated from a `pulseq <http://pulseq.github.io/>`_ file.
+See `~mr2.data.traj_calculators` for available trajectory calculators and :doc:`_notebooks/comparison_trajectory_calculators` for an example.

 .. note::
-    In MRpro, we use the convention ``(z, y, x)`` for spatial dimensions and ``(k2, k1, k0)`` for k-space dimensions.
+    In mrtwo, we use the convention ``(z, y, x)`` for spatial dimensions and ``(k2, k1, k0)`` for k-space dimensions.
     Here, `k0` is the readout direction, `k1` and `k2` are phase encoding directions.
     The full shape of a multi-slice 2D k-space data for example is ``(other, coils, 1, k1, k0)`` where `other` will be the different slices.
     In general, `other` can be any number of additional dimensions.
 All our data tensors will contain at least 5 dimensions, including